kevfev/AutomanPy/README.md

 * access_key - the login access key for the crowdsource backend
 * type - the type of crowdsource backend. currently only "mturk" is an accepted type

-First, import the Automan and EstimateOutcome classes from pyautoman.automan import, then create an adapter
+First, import the Automan and EstimateOutcome classes from pyautoman.automan, then create an adapter

 ```